w4t3rcs/remitly-task/README.md

    ./mvnw clean test
    ```
    This will run:
-    - Integration tests (backed by Testcontainers for PostgreSQL & Redis)
+    - Unit and integrated tests (backed by Testcontainers for PostgreSQL & Redis)
     - Rest Assured tests for API endpoints

 > *Note:* You do **not** need to have local Postgres or Redis running.
 Testcontainers will automatically spin up ephemeral containers for tests.